Partner Lifecycle12 min read

 Best Practices:

-• Start small: Recruit 3-5 quality partners initially rather than dozens of mediocre ones
+• Start small: Recruit 3-5 quality referral partners initially rather than dozens of mediocre ones

-• Look for partners with existing customer relationships in your target market
+• Look for partners with existing trust and relationships among your target clients (vCIOs, COIs, complementary MSPs)

-• Prioritize partners who complement (not compete with) your direct sales
+• Prioritize partners who complement (not compete with) your managed services

 • Be transparent about expectations, commitments, and economics